 Pursuant to California Government Code §53607 and §53646, the City Treasurer must annually request delegation of authority to invest or reinvest the City's funds and present the City Treasurer's Investment Policy to City Council at a public meeting.

+STAFF RECOMMENDATION:

-STAFF RECOMMENDATION: Approve Requested Action EXECUTIVE SUMMARY OF ITEM BACKGROUND:
+Approve Requested Action

+EXECUTIVE SUMMARY OF ITEM BACKGROUND:

 The California Government Code (CGC) has vested authority with the City Council to invest or reinvest funds of the City or to sell or exchange securities purchased.
 Under CGC §53607, the City Council may delegate this authority to the City Treasurer for a period of one (1) year.
-City Council Resolution R-309310, adopted on November 25, 2014, was the last time the Council delegated this authority and is effective from January 1, 2015 until December 31, 2015.
+City Council Resolution R-310100, adopted on December 15, 2015, was the last time the Council delegated this authority and is effective from January 1, 2016 until December 31, 2016.

 The City Treasurer has an established Investment Policy which is reviewed annually for legislative changes.
-On October 9, 2015, the Investment Advisory Committee was presented with the City Treasurer's Investment Policy with no proposed changes and unanimously recommended approval of the Investment Policy.
+On October 11, 2016, the Investment Advisory Committee was presented with the City Treasurer's Investment Policy and unanimously recommended approval of the Investment Policy, inclusive of the following proposed changes: